Mauritius – East Coast

 WHY WE LIKE IT

-Rooms are located on the ground or first floor with garden views.
+Rooms are located on the ground or first floor with garden views and en suite shower.

-Rooms are located on the ground floor with garden views.
+Rooms are located on the ground or first floor with sea views and en suite shower.

 - Air conditioning